 His attraction to the simple direct style of writing in the world famous fairy tales collected by the Brothers Grimm was to influence one of Hockney’s most ambitious printmaking projects, a series of eighty etchings illustrating six titles, thirty nine of which were published by Petersburg Press in 1970.

 The final suite The Blue Guitar, 1977, was based on the poem The Man with the Blue Guitar by the American poet Wallace Stevens, who had in his time been inspired by Picasso.
 The series of twenty colourful etchings with their vast array of imagery and styles are an homage to the Spanish master.

-The exhibition is enhanced by a display of Hockney’s works on loan to Tweed Regional Gallery from the personal collection of the artist’s brother John Hockney.
+The exhibition is enhanced by a display of works from the personal collection of the artist’s brother, John Hockney.